mchmarny/iapd/README.md

 # iapd

-Cloud Run Identity Aware Proxy Demo.
+Cloud Run Identity Aware Proxy demo, illustrating how to off-load user authentication outside your application.

 > WIP: this demo is still being developed.
 Do not use it yet.